mkleesiek/CarND-LaneLines-P1/writeup.md

 ![](writeup_assets/solidYellowCurve_3.png)

-### 4. Apply Canny Edge detection to mark strong gradients
+### 4. Apply Canny Edge detection to mark strong gradients and highlight line edges
 In this step, the thresholds 50:130 works well for me, preserving all of the interesting lane line edges.

 ![](writeup_assets/solidYellowCurve_4.png)